STATEMENT OF INTENT

 The right to speak ones Conscience.

 The right to an education relevant to ones way of life.

 All rights guaranteed by Federal law including but not limited to Title II of the Indian Civil Rights Act of 1968.

-A) The governing body of Bill Moores Slough shall be the Bill Moores Slough Elders Council to be composed of one council member for every 40 members or no less than five council members, and always an odd number including the chairman.
+Section IA) The governing body of Bill Moores Slough shall be the Bill Moores Slough Elders Council to be composed of one council member for every 40 members or no less than five council members, and always an odd number including the chairman.

 B) Each council member shall have one vote except the chairman who shall vote only in the event of a tie vote between the council members.